dotnet/csharplang/proposals/records-wip.md

 ### Properties

-For each record parameter of a record type declaration there is a corresponding public property member (record property) whose name and type are taken from the value parameter declaration.
+For each record parameter of a record type declaration there is a corresponding public property member whose name and type are taken from the value parameter declaration.
 If no concrete (i.e. non-abstract) property with a get accessor and with this name and type is explicitly declared or inherited, it is produced by the compiler as follows:

 For a record struct or a record class:

 * A public get-only auto-property is created.
 Its value is initialized during construction with the value of the corresponding primary constructor parameter.
 Each "matching" inherited abstract property's get accessor is overridden.

+  * This property is also `initonly`, meaning the backing field can be modified in the [with](#With) expression below, if the corresponding `get` accessor is accessible

 ### Equality members